pwr-Solaar/Solaar/docs/index.md

 ---
 title: Solaar
-layout: default
+layout: page
+nav_order: 1
 ---

+# Solaar

-**Solaar** is a Linux manager for many Logitech keyboards, mice, and trackpads that connect wirelessly to a USB [Unifying][unifying], Bolt, Lightspeed, or Nano receiver;
+Solaar is a Linux manager for many Logitech keyboards, mice, and trackpads that connect wirelessly to a USB [Unifying][unifying], Bolt, Lightspeed, or Nano receiver;
 connect directly via a USB cable; or connect via Bluetooth.
 Solaar does not work with peripherals from other companies.